konveyor/move2kube-website/docs/tutorials/cli-workflow.md

     For production usage use the CI/CD pipelines for deployment.
     ```

-1. Next we run the `buildimages.sh` script.
+1. Next we run the `builddockerimages.sh` script.
 This step may take some time to complete.

     <details markdown="block">
     <summary markdown="block">
     ```console
     # click to see the output
     $ cd scripts/
-    $ ./buildimages.sh
+    $ ./builddockerimages.sh
     ```
     </summary>
     ```console
     $ cd scripts/
-    $ ./buildimages.sh
+    $ ./builddockerimages.sh
     [+] Building 2.2s (11/11) FINISHED
     => [internal] load build definition from Dockerfile 0.0s => => transferring dockerfile: 1.36kB 0.0s